Wolverine971/9takes/src/blog/people/creators/Casey-Neistat.md

 > **Disclaimer** This analysis of Casey Neistat's Enneagram type is purely speculative, based on publicly available information, and may not reflect the actual personality type of Casey Neistat.

+<p class="firstLetter">Vlogger, filmmaker, and entrepreneur, <a target="_blank" rel="noopener noreferrer" href="https://en.wikipedia.org/wiki/Casey_Neistat">Casey Neistat</a> is an enigma wrapped in a pair of Ray-Ban sunglasses.
+A man of details, intricacies, and a storyteller of the everyday, he is as iconic as he is idiosyncratic.
+He welcomes chaos and quietude, embodying the raw complexity of an Enneagram 4.
+This post delves into the mystery and the magic of Neistat, exploring his personality through the lens of the Enneagram.</p>

 <details>
 <summary class="accordion">TL;DR: Why Casey Neistat is an Enneagram 4</summary>
 <div class="panel">